Ran-Mori/study-notes/server.md

 ### how it work?

 1. save a object together with its relevant metadata and a custom identifier into a flat data environment known as a storage pool.
-2. se the unique identifier and the metadata to find the object you need
+2. use the unique identifier and the metadata to find the object you need.

 ### features